laberko/EmployeeTracker/README.md

 # EmployeeTracker

-Employee Tracker allows a manager to analyze eployee acitivity by showing current open and active windows.
-Also Employee tracker summarizes statistics about windows and processes used by employees actively.
+Employee Tracker allows a manager to analyze employee acitivity by showing current open and active windows.
+Also Employee Tracker summarizes statistics about windows and processes used by employees actively.

-Employee Tracker Agent must me installed on emloyees computer.
+Employee Tracker Agent must be installed on employee's computer.
 Agent may be installed remotely by a manager.
 Viewer application discovers Agents over LAN by broadcasting.

 Current version has Russian UI only.
 Internationalization will be included in the next release.